zhaomiaoguo/mywebsite-hugo/content/post/fdot_funding.md

 +++
-title = "New funded project on assessing societal understanding of existing/future vehicle technologies, sponsored by Safer-Sim Tier 1 UTC and AAA Foundation for Traffic Safety." date = 2020-01-31T17:54:34-04:00 draft = false
+title = "New funded project on Evaluating and Validating Technology Options for Estimating Transit Vehicle Occupancy in Real Time, sponsored by FDOT and collaborated with FSU and FIU" date = 2021-06-1T17:54:34-04:00 draft = false

 # Tags and categories